 House of Okinawa

 The memory of our past sport martial arts leaders are priceless, and we are going to build a home for their memories.
 Imagine a bust of the past leader in bronze or silver detailed to his authentic look and style.

 Click on a button, A hologram will appear maybe a lady of fame or maybe just a spoke person.

-Exhibiting the founding members first and the living legends second, we will create the streets of adventure laid out such as Chuck Norris Ave. runs into Bill Wallace circle but you have cross Mike Stone Blvd. first, making it into a maze of educational, inspirational and entertaining fun –Aa community within the website teaching you the History of Sport Karate In America/The Golden Age (1968-1986) of your favorite Celebrities, Super Stars and Rising Stars!
+Exhibiting the founding members first and the living legends second, we will create the streets of adventure laid out such as Chuck Norris Ave.that runs into Bill Wallace circle, but you have to cross Mike Stone Blvd. first, making it into a maze of educational, inspirational and entertaining fun –A community will appear within the website teaching you the History of Sport Karate In America/The Golden Age (1968-1986) of your favorite Celebrities, Super Stars and Rising Stars!

 This is a major project.

 It will take a team of avid martial artist teachers and their devoted students and other experts to make this dream a reality.